 • Our national debt is not just owed to those who buy US Treasuries; it is also owed to other government agencies that had operated at a surplus, such as the Social Security Administration.

-•The phrase “debt ceiling” must be taken with a wink and a nod, of course, because of Congress, which spends the money, is also the entity that increases the amount the government can borrow.
+•The phrase “debt ceiling” must be taken with a wink and a nod, of course, because Congress, which spends the money, is also the entity that increases the amount the government can borrow.

 Borrowing has at least three problems that affect all Americans.

-The government does have an ace in the hole; the US Treasury can just create new money through the Federal Reserve, money that comes from thin air.
+The government does have an ace in the hole; the US Treasury can create new money through the Federal Reserve, money that comes from thin air.
 What happens when the money supply becomes out of balance?
 Inflation!
-Don’t forget; inflation can undermine society.
+Don’t forget; that inflation can undermine society.